 “Personally, as a manager, I’m constantly walking around the facility and looking for anything that could cause issues and making sure we’re getting them taken care of,” said Hull.

 Your aquatics risk management hinges on your staff’s attention to detail and ability to respond correctly to emergencies.
-Nova Southeastern trains its lifeguards very carefully, but also seeks a certain type of employee from the beginning.
+Nova Southeastern trains its lifeguards very carefully, but also seeks a certain type of employee from the beginning to ensure safety in aquatics.

 “We first want someone who understands the risks and their role in managing risk,” said Clark.
 “That requires a mature individual.
 We’re looking for somebody who’s going to understand how we approach risk and aquatic supervision.”